Noah-user/ES-futures/README.md

 Prerequisites:

-Install the following Python libraries before running the script:
+Install the following Python libraries before running the script: numpy, pandas, json, joblib, scikit-learn, matplotlib, tensorflow

-numpy
-pandas
-json
-joblib
-scikit-learn
-matplotlib
-tensorflow

-You can install these libraries using:

-pip install numpy pandas joblib scikit-learn matplotlib tensorflow
+You can install these libraries using: pip install numpy pandas joblib scikit-learn matplotlib tensorflow

 Files and Structure: